gkswjdgns59/HCI_Pacific/README.md

 **Role of the page**

-- one-line explanation of the page role
+- Create your default settings of notices, location, and wishlist

 **Components**
 - [Mypage.js](#mypage)

 **Description**
-- additional information
+- The presets set here will be shown when opening a new party

 <br/>
 <br/>